ltseverydayyou/Nameless-Admin/README.md

 ### Load Notification

-When plugins load, you’ll see which file contributed which commands, for example:
+When plugins load, you'll see which file contributed which commands, for example:

 ```
 Loaded plugins: